aurovrata/cf7-polylang/README.txt

  Open the translation page for your specific language (click on the language row in this [table](https://translate.wordpress.org/projects/wp-plugins/contact-form-7)).
  Scroll to the bottom of the page and selected the Export format from the 2nd dropdown to 'Machine Object .mo', then click the Export link.
 This will download a zip flie.
 Extract the content of this file in the `plugins/contact-form-7/language/` folder.
 Rename file name so that the local of the file matches the local of your language as defined by Polylang.
 When you create a new form in your language you will find the polylang locale code in the url attributes of your browser address bar.
 So if your locale is tk_TK, and you have dowloaded and extracted a file called contact-form-7-tk.mo, rename it to contact-form-7-tk_TK.mo.
 This will ensure the correct file is picked.

 =  My forms are only partially translated =

 This is because the translation in your language have not be completed.
 You can help the community by completing the translation [online](https://translate.wordpress.org/projects/wp-plugins/contact-form-7).
 You will need to sign up for an account if you haven't got one already and login.
 You can also complete the translation on your computer by following the above procedure to download the current status of your language translation.
 Insread of the 'Machine Obect .mo' format, select the 'Portable Object .po' format.
 Extract the file from the zip archive your download and edit the file using the [PoEdit(or)](https://poedit.net/).
 You can then save your translation in the 'Machine Object format' and follow the remaining instructions above to make sure your new translation file is picked up by the plugin.

 == Screenshots ==
+1. By default the PolyLang quick links don't work due to a bug in the CF7 plugin.
+You can fix the bug in your own copy of CF7 by following these [instructions](#cf7change).

-1. Contact form table list with Polylang language columns.
+2. Contact form table list with Polylang language columns.
-2. Creating a new translation form, with polylang language metabox options.
+3. Creating a new translation form, with polylang language metabox options.
-3. There is a bug in the integration which fails to pick the fact that language options have been saved.
+4. There is a bug in the integration which fails to pick the fact that language options have been saved.
 So even after click the 'Save' button you will see the familiar alert window popup, you can safely ignore the message.

 == Changelog ==